eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 3. Open the terminal you ran `docker` from and run `code`.
 4. Now, the new VS Code instance shares the terminal's `PATH`.
 Start Codewind again.

-## VS Code extension fails to start on Ubuntu
+## VS Code extension fails to start
 <!--
-Action/Topic: VS Code extension fails to start on Ubuntu Issue type: bug
+Action/Topic: VS Code extension fails to start
+Issue type: bug
 Issue link: https://github.com/eclipse/codewind/issues/2738
 Solution: https://github.com/eclipse/codewind/issues/2738#issuecomment-618909203
 Info added in 0.13.0.
 -->
-You install VS Code on Ubuntu, it fails to start, and reports a `Version in "/home/ibmuser/.codewind/docker-compose.yaml" is unsupported` error message.
+You install VS Code, it fails to start, and reports a `Version in "/home/ibmuser/.codewind/docker-compose.yaml" is unsupported` error message.
 The main symptom of this issue is that the `~/codewind/docker-compose.yaml` file is not created when you are installing Codewind.

 **Workaround:**
 1. To fix your Ubuntu VM, update the `docker-compose` version to the latest, and then uninstall and reinstall Codewind.